thiennbao/robotics-hcmus/README.md

 ## Run with Docker

-🐳 To run this app with docker, see https://hub.docker.com/r/thiennbao/robotics-hcmus for more construction.
+🐳 To run this app with docker, see https://hub.docker.com/r/thiennbao/robotics-hcmus for more instruction.